 The parade happens twice nightly and kicks off in Frontierland® Area, follows the waterway until it reaches Liberty Square, crosses the Liberty Square bridge, circles Central Plaza in front of Cinderella Castle then heads down Main Street, U.S.A.®, where it ends next to Harmony Barbershop.
 If you don't mind the kids staying up late, go to the second parade, because it’s usually much less crowded.

 7. Make time to mingle.
 Several times a night, Disney's villains put on a singing and dancing performance — for 2015 it will be the "Hocus Pocus Villain Spelltacular," featuring the Sanderson sisters and other villains — at Cinderella's Castle.
 In past years, the villains would come down and mingle with guests, making this a most-popular event.
-This year the villains are spread throughout the park, so we'll just have to see what's in store for 2015!
+Last year, the villains were spread throughout the park, so we'll just have to see what's in store for 2015!

 8. Get your boogie on.

 It just wouldn't be a Disney party without a dance.
 Last year, Club Villain made it's debut at The Diamond Horseshoe in Liberty Square.
 The wicked dance party featured the likes of Cruella De Vil, Dr. Facilier, Anastasia, Drizella, Lady Tremaine and more.
 Mike and Sulley also played host to their own Monstrous Scream-O-Ween Ball on the Rockettower Plaza Stage in Tomorrowland.
 We can't wait to see which dance parties will be returning for Mickey's Not So Scary Halloween Party in 2015!

 9. Don't forget HalloWishes!

 The grand finale is the villainous fireworks show Happy HalloWishes!
 You must not miss the show, as we think it's one of the very best fireworks shows of the entire year.
 The very best spot for taking in the pyrotechnics is straight ahead on Main Street U.S.A.

 Do you have questions about Mickey's Not So Scary Halloween Party for 2015?
 Share them in comments below!